TobiasVanDyk/Raspberry-Pi-PC-PSU-Desktop-Computer-with-a-Hard-Disk-Drive-and-Fan-and-Switch/Readme.md

 The small sdcard boot partition is used to select through the boot partition's cmdline.txt, which ssd (sda1 or sda2), or hdd (sdb1 or sdb2), root partition to boot.
 Each of the SSD/HDD drives has two 50GB root partitions and the rest of the space is a data partition (sda3 and sdb3), on each.
 The two root partitions on the hdd is a mirror (backup) of each of the two ssd root partitions.

 The i2s audio hat is the [**Wolfson WM8960**](https://www.robotics.org.za/W15668?search=audio%20hat) as discussed in two of the other repositories here.
-The SSD1306 display uses i2c for communication and therefore a four-wire ribbon cable is sufficient to connect it to the Raspberry Pi GPIO connector (Pins SCL, SDA, 3V3 and GND).
+It is connected to a front panel headphone socket, and a rear panel line out.
+The Class D spaeker outputs is also available on the rear panel.

+The SSD1306 display - [**D1 ESP8266 OLED Shield**](https://www.robotics.org.za/D1-OLED) - on the front panel uses i2c for communication and therefore a four-wire ribbon cable is sufficient to connect it to the Raspberry Pi GPIO connector (Pins SCL, SDA, 3V3 and GND).
 A modified python driver for SSD1306 in its 64x48 pixel version is functional after adapting an Adafruit library based on comments from Mike Causer (modified display: SSD1306_COLUMNADDR, SSD1306_PAGEADDR), and Luma Oled driver (modified SETDISPLAYCLOCKDIV, SETMULTIPLEX, SETCOMPINS.

 As an example of the SSD1306 python driver refer to [**scroller4.py**](SSD1306Python64x48/scroller4.py) - this will scroll the current song in audacious (via audtool).
 The Raspberry Pi CPU temperature is displayed on the second line of the display.
 To have it start on boot add it as the last line in .bashrc.
 For example: python3 /home/pi/shared/scroller.py